dsp2003/clef/GAMEPLAY_CHANGES.md

 + [N] Water and Healing water will spawn in Water Cooler and Outpost Water cooler in previously unvisited worlds

 + [M] Rice requires to be submerged in water for at least 0.5 of block (2.0 max) to grow properly and no longer consumes wetness from soil

++ [M] Oshrooms no longer require to be submerged in water

 + [M] All types of trees will drop at least two saplings